plexguide/Hunter-for-Sonarr/docs/macos-installer.md

 If you encounter issues:

-1. Check the log files in `~/Library/Application Support/Huntarr/config/logs/`
+1. Check the logs database at `~/Library/Application Support/Huntarr/config/logs.db`
 2. Ensure proper permissions for the application folders
 3. Verify your macOS version is compatible (macOS 10.15 Catalina or newer recommended)